Unexplained weight loss in your horse is a cause for concern for any horse owner but is often straightforward to diagnose and address.

 Advanced Diagnostics

-Further diagnostic tests including endoscopy, ultrasound, biopsies, laparoscopy, and exploratory laparotomy may be used to determine the reason(s) for weight loss.
+Further diagnostic tests including rectal palpation, gastroscopy, thoracic and abdominal ultrasound, and biopsies may be used to determine the reason(s) for weight loss.
 [2]

 Clinical Signs of Weight Loss